Easy To Make Vintage Glazed Doughnuts

 Instant Potatoes

-How do you make DIY glazed doughnuts from scratch?
+How do you make DIY glazed donuts from scratch?

 What is the glaze made of?

-While making glaze can seem very intimidating, my glaze is super easy to make!
-You are going to need powdered sugar, heavy cream, and vanilla extract.
-These are very simple ingredients that you can grab at the store and keep on hand at all times.
-The taste of the glaze on the doughnuts is absolutely amazing!
+While making glaze can seem intimidating, my glaze is super easy to make!
+You will need powdered sugar, heavy cream, and vanilla extract.
+These are straightforward ingredients you can grab at the store and keep on hand at all times.
+The taste of the glaze on these is fantastic!

 How bad is a glazed donut for you?

-A few glazed donuts aren’t bad for you as long as you don’t eat a dozen.
-I won’t lie though, this recipe will make you want to eat a dozen donuts, they are that good!
+I don’t have the nutrition information for these donuts, but a few glazed donuts are probablyn’t bad for you as long as you don’t eat a dozen.
+I won’t lie, though.
+This recipe will make you want to eat a dozen donuts—they are that good!

 What is the difference between a donut and a doughnut?

-It’s basically a doughnut that is frosted or glazed with a mixture of powdered sugar, milk/cream, and vanilla.
+It’s a deep-fried piece of dough frosted or glazed with powdered sugar, milk/cream, and vanilla.

 Who invented the donut or doughnut?